 Packaging World reports that one of the leading packaging markets to see growth throughout the next five years will be that of the recycled paper packaging market.
 Growth for this industry is pegged at about 5 percent annually through 2018, with demand continuing to grow worldwide.
 Notably, the manufacturing economy of China and other emerging countries will drive much of this growth in demand.
 Some experts are even concerned that this demand will outstrip supply, even as the recovery of paper and paperboard has increased by more than 80 percent in the United States and Canada in the last 25 years.
-European countries have also achieved a higher recycling rate of an average of about 75 percent.

 Small Cap Network reported that operational changes are seen seen all over the world, with a renewed focus on shelf appeal, pack functionality and innovation.
 Manufacturers are looking for packaging design and functionality that will appeal both to the consumer eye and ease of use.
 A Japanese company’s corned beef products are one example, as the formerly one-use containers originally used have new been replaced with plastic with resealable containers.
 The packages themselves radiate a more colorful and modern design, helping to improve the overall advertising of the brand.